-Retention and attraction of talented employees is vital to Enable's success.
+Retention and attraction of talented employees is vital to ESL and Enable's success.
 As a major civil construction project during the earthquake recovery process and in a very competitive job market, this is even more apparent.
-Enable intends to achieve the retention and attraction of talented employees by:
+ESL and Enable intend to achieve the retention and attraction of talented employees by:

-- Remunerating employees at a competitive market rate - Taking steps to build a culture that stimulates and motivates employees to perform in and enjoy their work environment - Putting in place policies and procedures that support employees' health, safety and wellbeing - Providing development opportunities - Ensuring our leadership team is effective, united and supportive a) Christchurch Transport Strategic Plan
+- Remunerating employees at a competitive market rate - Building a culture that stimulates and motivates employees to perform in and enjoy their work environment - Continuing to implement an industry best-practice health and safety management system that ensures the health, safety and wellbeing of ESL and Enable's employees - Providing development opportunities - Ensuring ESL's leadership team is effective, united and supportive a) Community Outcomes for Christchurch